 Some MEDICINES MAY INTERACT with benzoyl peroxide wash.
 However, no specific interactions with benzoyl peroxide wash are known at this time.

 Ask your health care provider if benzoyl peroxide wash may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use benzoyl peroxide wash:

 Use benzoyl peroxide wash as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Wash your hands after using benzoyl peroxide wash.
+- Wash your hands well before and after using benzoyl peroxide wash

 - If you miss a dose of benzoyl peroxide wash, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use benzoyl peroxide wash.

 - Certain acne products that contain benzoyl peroxide or salicylic acid can rarely cause serious and sometimes life-threatening allergic reactions or severe irritation.
 Before first use, you may need to follow certain steps to make sure you do not have an allergic reaction.
 Use benzoyl peroxide wash as you were told by your doctor or read the package label.
 Discuss any questions or concerns with your doctor.

 - Benzoyl peroxide wash is for external use only.
 Do not get it in your eyes, nose, or mouth.
 If you get it in your eyes, rinse at once with cool tap water.